-Director Philippe Joly is a French actor, screenwriter, filmmaker and entrepreneur.
+Ambassador Philippe Joly is a French actor, screenwriter, filmmaker and entrepreneur.
 Born in Moscow, Russia, for the past seven years Philippe has made Hong Kong his home.
-Besides his native French, Philippe is fluent in many languages, including Italian, Russian, Spanish, English, and the filthiest parts of Cantonese and Mandarin.
+Besides his native French, Philippe is fluent in Italian, Russian, Spanish, English, and the filthiest parts of Cantonese and Mandarin.
 He is best known as an actor for his roles as ‘Zoltan’ in the 2015 film Pound of Flesh with Jean-Claude Van Damme and ‘Decimus’ in Jackie Chan’s Dragon Blade.

-Philippe regularly plays the villain in action films in Asia and appeared alongside Chow Yun Fat as a foreign gangster in From Vegas to Macau, and Andy Lau, whom he’s faced twice, first as a killer disguised as a maid in the film Mission Milano, and then as Chief Commissioner in Chasing The Dragon.
+Philippe is regularly cast as the villain in action films in Asia.
+His speciality is dying on screen in hundreds of inventive ways.
+He appeared alongside Chow Yun Fat as a foreign gangster in From Vegas to Macau, and Andy Lau, whom he’s faced twice, first as a killer disguised as a maid in the film Mission Milano, and then as Chief Commissioner in Chasing The Dragon.
 Recent projects include Juno Mak‘s Sons of The Neon Night (風林火山), and the Chinese sci-fi action film Ultimate Code (终极代码), in which he plays a lead role as the antagonist alongside a Chinese cast and David Belle.

-As well as being a director and an ambassador for Mental Ideas, Philippe has made an invaluable contribution to the platform’s design and marketing.
+As well as being an ambassador for Mental Ideas, Philippe has made an invaluable contribution to the platform’s design and marketing.

 Ambassador Mat Ricardo is one of the most unique, critically-acclaimed & entertaining variety performers in the world.
 The first man in history to learn to put the tablecloth back ON the table… and that‘s just one of his incredible feats!

 Mat’s spoken and written freely about his struggles with mental health, including depression, mood swings (touching on bipolar disorder), OCD and anxiety.
-He’s a regular columnist for Mental Ideas and a guest in creative director Sadie Kaye‘s upcoming RTHK documentary As Bad As It Gets, chronicling his experiences with OCD.
+He’s a regular columnist for Mental Ideas and a guest in creative director Sadie Kaye‘s RTHK documentary As Bad As It Gets.

 Featured Artist Eugenia Kim is a PhD student, originally from the USA.
 She’s been living in Hong Kong and studying at City University since 2015.
 She creates dance narratives for virtual reality environments inspired by her own experiences of living with adolescent bipolar disorder.